jangho721/NovoRank/data/README.md

 2. Variable modification: Oxidation on Methionine (M), represented as a lowercase "m".

 > **For example**:
-> If the sequence is AM+15.99EENGR, a user must convert it to AmEENGR.
+> If the sequence is AM+15.99EENGR, a user MUST convert it to AmEENGR.

 ## Essential Data for Using NovoRank
 Place the data required for each step in the appropriate locations, referring to the **'Overview'** described above.